by Laura Jones

 There are many Christmas traditions in Switzerland that you might want to take part in.
 One is baking cookies such as Zimtsterne and Grittibänz, the latter of which is a sweet doughy treat in the shape of a person.
 Another tradition is making a traditional Advent wreath to count down the days until Christmas Eve.

 For sheer variety, you can’t beat the Christmas markets in Switzerland’s capital city, Bern.
 In Waisenhausplatz, you’ll find a traditional market, while in Münsterplatz, outside Bern Münster, you’ll be able to pick up some traditional handicrafts.
 There’s also the Berner Sternenmarkt in Kleine Schanze, which may be the youngest of Bern’s Christmas markets but rivals the other two in charm.
-You can buy the Berner Weihnachtspass to enjoy discounts and freebies at the markets.

 One of Switzerland’s most delightful Christmas markets is held in the town of Chur, in the canton of Graubünden.
 In the festive old town, lights twinkle over the 160 stalls selling regional and handmade products.
 The market is also a great place to try some Christmas delicacies, including barley soup and Mailänderli (cookies).